 Yes, our quilts are indeed machine-washable!
 We suggest adhering to these guidelines for best results:

 - Machine wash with only cold water on gentle cycle.

 - Use only mild laundry soap, such as liquid Cheer for colors (No bleach or bleach alternatives.
 No Woolite or fabric softener.)
 For the very first washing, include 1/2 cup vinegar as well as 2 tbsps of salt in addition to the laundry detergent.
 This natural remedy stops bleed and also helps to protect the colors in your quilt.

-- Remove quilt immediately after the washer stops to minimize wrinkles as well as color-bleeding.
+- Remove quilt as soon as the washer quits to minimize creases and also color-bleeding.